dsindex/etagger/README.md

                 - 0.004139 sec (`experiments 9, test 5`)
                 - 0.004133 sec (`experiments 9, test 6`)
                 - 0.003334 sec (`experiments 9, test 7`)
+                  - 0.003078 sec with optimizations for FMA, AVX and SSE. no meaningful difference.
       - with ELMo
         - setting
           - `experiments 8, test 2`